Javey/vdt.js/README.md

 # Vdt.js

 Vdt.js is a template engine using virtual-dom technology.
-It is inspired by [React](https://github.com/facebook/react) and [virtual-dom](https://github.com/Matt-Esch/virtual-dom).
-It uses [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) as template syntax.
+It is inspired by [React](https://github.com/facebook/react) and [virtual-dom](https://github.com/Matt-Esch/virtual-dom), and uses [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) as template syntax.

 # Features